brentgroves/linux/k_p/python/uv/uv-install.md

 ## Installation methods

-I did not do this method.

 ```bash
 Command 'uv' not found, but can be installed with:
 sudo snap install astral-uv
 ```

 Install uv with our standalone installers or your package manager of choice.
-This is what I did to install uv.

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh